TatianaUshakova/Gym_Style_Snake/README.md

 - Fully Gym-compatible: Use with any Gym-based RL agent.
 - Customizable: Set the length of the "awareness" (how much of the snake's body is included in the state).
-- Optional modifier: Disallow moving backwards for faster learning. -- to be added soon (TO DO)
+- Optional modifier: Disallow moving backwards for faster learning.
 - Pygame rendering: Visualize the agent's performance.

 ## Installation